crowja/fah/README.md

                             noise percentage, default 0.0
-      -r, --rand            sequences have random length with mean LEN -s SEED, --seed SEED  random number generator seed -t {DNA,RNA,PEPTIDE}, --type {DNA,RNA,PEPTIDE}
+      -r, --rand            sequences have random length with mean LEN -s SEED, --seed SEED  random number generator seed --shuffle             read sequences from a file, print a shuffled version of each, all other options except --label are ignored.
+      -t {DNA,RNA,PEPTIDE}, --type {DNA,RNA,PEPTIDE}
                             type of sequence(s) to generate, default DNA

-    Specify SEED to generate the same sequences.
+Standard mode generates random sequences de novo, specify SEED to generate the same sequences.
+Shuffle mode (--shuffle) shuffles the characters in an input set of sequences; the composition of each input sequence remains the same but the character order changes.

 ### `fah select`